-Many organizations need to rely in part, and often heavily, on third-party cybersecurity partners to protect their organizations.
-Given the growing sophistication of attacks, ever-escalating frequency, and the wide range of cybersecurity knowledge now needed, it is difficult and costly to maintain all of the required skills and technology solutions in-house.
+Many modern organizations need to rely in part, and often heavily, on third-party cybersecurity partners to protect their organizations.
+With the growing sophistication and frequency of attacks and the wide-range of cybersecurity knowledge and tools needed, it can be challenging and costly to maintain all of the required skills and technology solutions in-house.

 One key to a successful cybersecurity plan is to have layered defenses that address multiple threats.
 This is where an MDR provider shines.
-MDR services allow you to not only monitor more of your attack vectors, but they also help you take steps to stop the attack, remediate the assets that have been attacked and protect them from being attacked again.
+MDR services allow you to monitor more of your attack vectors for threats (the detection component).

 You’ll find that the biggest differences in these vendors usually are around the response component.
 Some vendors can guide you in your response to an attack, and others can actually remediate certain types of attacks – as well as help you close any gaps to further exploitation.
 Vendors should be able to define their response capabilities clearly so you know what you’re getting.

 Outsourcing services to a managed security provider removes the complexity and wide-ranging costs of a do-it-yourself solution, and delivers the dedicated technologies and resources needed to defend your organization effectively against today’s aggressive threats.

 Managed security providers deliver added benefits, too, including a broader perspective and the collective intelligence that comes from protecting thousands of companies that are exposed to a vast number of threats.
 SilverSky offers one of the industry’s most comprehensive and differentiated approaches to managed security, making enterprise-grade cybersecurity simple, affordable, and accessible to companies of all sizes.
 If you would like to learn how we can help, please contact us.